xiaotaozi1127/infra-as-code-assignment/ASSIGNMENT.md

 ## How to Submit your Assignment
-Contact your trainers and ask for their GitHub usernames so you can explicitely grant permission for them to access your repo.
+Contact your trainers and ask for their GitHub usernames, so you can explicitely grant permission for them to access your repo.
+In addition, please also grant Academy members the permission to access your assignment repo (GitHub usernames: slehong, loriking).

 ## Shared Responsibility